AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - camera_pins.h
 - partitions.csv

+Especially "partitions.csv".
+This file is not copied from Arduino IDE when using "Safe as..." function.

 You need an external programmer to install the sketch on the ESP32-CAM module.
 Here is a [tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/) that shows the process.

 ## Web Frontend